JodyMurray/my-api/README.md

 # **PetFriends - API**

-This is a content sharing platform for your pets, any pet can sign up!
+This is a content-sharing platform for your pets, any pet can sign up!
-The site includes registration and sign up, adding posts, comments, follow or unfollow a user, vote or downvote a post, save a post for future viewing.
+The site includes registration and sign-up, you can add posts, reply to posts, follow or unfollow a user, vote or downvote posts, and save posts for future viewing.

-This project is the last of five projects that needs to be completed in order to receive a diploma in Software Development from The Code Institute.
+This project is the last of five projects that need to be completed to receive a diploma in Software Development from The Code Institute.

 A live version of this API will be found here: https://petfriends-api.herokuapp.com/